-ABA SWITZERLAND’s mission: To provide knowledge, training, education and research for the effective application of behaviour analysis.
+ABA SWITZERLAND’s mission: To provide knowledge, training, education and research for the effective application of behaviour analysis in Switzerland.

 Article I – Name and Location of Organization

-The name of this organisation shall be the Association for Behaviour Analysis Switzerland, represented as ABA SWITZERLAND.
+The name of this organization shall be Association for Behaviour Analysis Switzerland, represented as ABA SWITZERLAND.
 It is an association with legal capacity in terms of Art.
 60 ff, Swiss Civil Code.
 The existence of the association is for an undefined duration.
 Location is in the canton of Zurich.

 Article II – Purpose

-ABA SWITZERLAND is a non profit interdisciplinary organisation.
+ABA SWITZERLAND is a non-profit interdisciplinary organisation.
+All members of the board of directors work non-paid and the association does not serve any commercial purposes.
 The main purposes of the chapter are:

 a) Serve as a scientific and professional reference and networking group for its members.